 Conclusion

 A general perception of the continuity of maternal and newborn health service provision post-donor transition was observed with internal (government counterpart funding) and external enablers (successor donor funding) contributing to this performance.
-Opportunities for the mantainance of maternal and newborn service delivery performance post-transition exist when harnessed well within the prevailing context.
+Opportunities for the continuity of maternal and newborn service delivery performance post-transition exist when harnessed well within the prevailing context.
 The ability to learn and adapt, the presence of government counterpart funding and commitment to carry on with implementation were major ingredients signalling a crucial role of government in the continuity of service provision post-transition.

 Keywords: Donor transition, maternal and child health, sustainability, coverage maintenance.